 - 1) If you are discharged the day of surgery, the first meal at home should be clear liquids.
 Slowly increase to other easily tolerated meals (ex. rice cakes, soup) to prevent any nausea.
 Taking your pain medication with some food may help. - 2) If you have received a nerve block, it will often begin to wear off later in the evening.
 Take the pain medication right when you begin to feel any pain.
-(See Nerve Block section below) - 3) Apply an ice pack as much as possible for 3 days to help minimize pain and swelling after surgery.
-After 3 days, try to apply the ice pack for about 30 minutes to an hour when you experience pain.
+(See Nerve Block section below) - 3) Apply an ice pack as much as possible after surgery.
+Apply an ice pack for 30 minutes on the knee followed by 30 minutes off the knee and repeat as needed.
 It is common to use the ice packs for the first few months after surgery when the knee gets sore, especially after therapy.
 Ice therapy has been shown to be as effective as narcotic pain medication so it is an important addition to the post-operative regimen. - 4) Specific exercises may or may not be started right after surgery.
 You will be instructed about any exercises that need to be started.
 This will depend on the nature of your surgery and what needed to be performed.
 If exercises will be started, they will be discussed with you prior to discharge.